In Support of Family, Friend, and Neighbor Learning

 Preschool Education Program

-The Preschool Education Program is supported by the Public Broadcasting Service (PBS) and the California Department of Education's Child Development Division.
+The Preschool Education Program is supported by the Public Broadcasting Service (PBS) and the California Department of Education's EESD.
 PBS stations in Eureka, Fresno, Los Angeles, Redding, Sacramento, San Diego, San Francisco, and San Jose participate in this program.
 Caregivers of children who are over the age of two years learn how to help them actively view PBS children's programs and how to extend the children's viewing experience by participating in local workshops that use children's books, television, and related materials.

 Child Care Initiative Project